Carrier Filtering Overview

 How do I know if my messages are being filtered?

-Cadence's SMS provider Twilio does not always know when a message has been filtered by a carrier.
+Our SMS provider Twilio does not always know when a message has been filtered by a carrier.
 Some carriers falsely report filtered messages as delivered to prevent spammers from reverse engineering filtering systems, while others tell Twilio that a particular message has been filtered.
 If Twilio knows that a message has been filtered, we will pass this information to your application by sending a request to the status callback URL you set when you sent the message.

-An error code of 30007 indicates that it has been verified that carrier filtering has taken place.
+Typically, carriers will send back an error code of 30007 indicates that it has been verified that carrier filtering has taken place.

 There are other error codes, such as 30003, which have a more generic error message, but are often also associated with carrier filtering.
 In these cases, the carriers do not want to indicate to the sender that they are performing filtering.